 3. Lake Hop by Valley Trail

 Grab your trusty Valley Trail bike (there’s plenty to rent in the Village), swimsuit and a book and find your favourite lakesite spot.
 Check out our Insider’s Lake Life guide for an overview of the lakes, and if you prefer to paddle than pedal there’s plenty of ways to get on the water too.

 4. Festival (for Free)

 Love that summer festival vibe?
 Each summer Whistler puts on a series of concerts in Whistler Olympic Plaza showcasing local and international artists.
-Music ranges from the strings and soul of the Vancouver Symphony Orchestra to rock and reggae.
+Music ranges from rock to reggae, classical to country.
 And each and every concert is free.

 5. Seek out the Sasquatch®, Take a Night Walk

 Whistler is host to a number of local legends (have you met Canadiana Man yet?) and the Sasquatch may also be found in them thar hills.
 The guys over a Ziptrek are so certain he’s about they’ve named a zipline after him.
 Not just any zipline – the longest in Canada and all of North America, which runs from Whistler to Blackcomb mountain.
 That means you follow a similar path to the PEAK 2 PEAK Gondola, in a harness.
 On a wire.
 Really really fast.

 Speaking of legends, there’s a new story to discover in the forest north of Whistler.
 Vallea Lumina is the latest outdoor adventure, happening each night through summer.
 Take an interactive and illuminated walk to discover a secret valley…